 It’s important to wash your hands often while working, as your skin’s natural oils may mark the fabric, especially where it bends over the rim of the hoop.
 You may wish to fold the excess fabric over the rim while working so your skin is only ever in contact with the back side of the fabric.

 Try not to bridge blank spaces in the pattern at the back, especially when working dark colors– they may show through.

 Keep the back tidy and knot-free.
 When 5” of floss are left on your needle, end the strand at the back of the project by sliding the needle under a few stitches.

 Carefully clip the strand close to the fabric.
 To start a new strand of floss, first slide the needle through a few stitches at the back of the fabric to secure the tail.

 Move the hoop around the project as necessary to complete all areas of the pattern.

 When finished, check the entire project for uncrossed stitches.

-cloth.
+Even though your floss colors bleed into the water, they will not stain the cloth.
 Lay on a towel to dry.
 Because I hold my fabric with the technique above, most of my hoop marks appear on the back of the project.